JuliaControl/ModelPredictiveControl.jl/docs/src/manual/nonlinmpc2.md

 the stability on a highly nonlinear and stiff plant model like here.
 An exact Hessian matrix with `hessian=true` also helps for DAEs, since the dynamics are encoded in the nonlinear equality constraints.
-We can also bound the three estimated states to positive values since they are concentration in mol/L:
+We can also bound the three estimated states to positive values since they are concentrations in mol/L:

 ```@example 1
 nint_ym=0; nint_u=0;                            # disable the default stochastic model